lsst-uk/lsst-ir-fusion/dmu0/dmu0_HSC/readme.md

 The file structure within those directories should mirror the policy file in the obs_subaru package at the time of creation.
 We are aiming to mirror this file structure policy with obs_vista data.
 The full wide data set is ~17TB.

+You can get all the tracts below +2 degrees declination by downloading all tracts that begin with 8 or 9.
+Some of the VIKING tiles go to around +3 degrees.
+All tracts starting with 8, 9, or 10 will retrieve all data that overlaps with VISTA coverage.

 ## Ingesting HSC data into the obs_vista Butler repository